SharpAI/DeepCamera/README.md

 ```
 It will bring up everything on you own machine, so after the setup, you can disconnect your machine from internet and it will still work.
 This release is supporting x86 machine.
+When you have everything running, the GUI will be here: [http://localhost:3000](http://localhost:3000)

 # Other Applications(early release)
 - [Parking lot protection](docs/Yolo_Parking.md)